 Head of Department: Mrs M Musselwhite Steel

-- Provides fiction which will develop a reading habit and encourage reading as a leisure activity.
+- Provides fiction that will develop a reading habit and encourage reading as a leisure activity.

 - Instructs the students in the use of a library for research now and in their future education.

-Access to the Internet and various packages such as Microsoft Word, Publisher, Excel etc. is available in the library for research and homework.
-The Internet service is screened and the students are carefully monitored while online.
+Computers are available in the library for research and homework.
+The internet is screened and students are monitored while online.

 Boys are taken for library study skills lessons when they first enter the school.
 They are taught how to use the library, how libraries are organised and how to research topics using hard copy and electronic sources.

 Between the two school libraries Year 7 through to Year 13 are well catered for with fiction and non-fiction books.
 Books are borrowed back and forth between the Tunbridge Wells Campus Library and the Sevenoaks Campus Library.

 The library buys two daily newspapers to encourage students to read quality well-written articles and various magazines for leisure and curriculum needs.